 This form is used to show "independent contractor" income.
 Sometimes, students or scholars who work off the UC Berkeley campus are given this form to document job income instead of the W-2.
 If the income shown on the 1099-MISC is very large, you may owe taxes when you file your return because taxes are not withheld from "independent contractor" income.

 IRS Form 1098-T: Tuition Statement

-This form is issued by educational institutions in the United States to show the educational expenses for each tax year.
-This form facilitates U.S. taxpayers (not nonresidents) making application for the Hope and Lifetime Learning Tax Credits.
-Nonresidents for tax purposes are not permitted to utilize this form.
+This form is issued by educational institutions in the United States to document educational expenses for each tax year.
+This form facilitates U.S. taxpayers (not nonresidents) applying for the Hope and Lifetime Learning Tax Credits and the American Opportunity Tax Credit.
+Although this form is sent to all students, nonresidents for tax purposes are not eligible for these tax credits and can not use this form.